 While it is possible to set outcomes that are not quantifiable – such as attitude-based outcomes – all types of outcomes should define what the learner can do at the end of the course that wasn’t necessarily achievable before they started.

-For example, a knowledge-based outcome might state that participants will be able to ‘explain the various theories of economic policy’ – but it is only measurable if there are specific criteria to assess whether or not a learner has achieved this goal.
+For example a knowledge-based outcome might state participants will be able to ‘explain the various theories of economic policy’ – but it’s only measurable if there are specific criteria to assess whether or not a learner has achieved this goal.

 Relevancy

-It goes without saying that all learning objectives should be relevant to the course, the learning activities employed as part of the course, and the needs of the learner.
+It goes without saying all learning objectives should be relevant to the course, the learning activities employed as part of the course and the needs of the learner.

 There’s no point in setting outcomes that are not meaningful to the learner or don’t directly contribute to their greater understanding of the subject matter.